-Returnsmean_tri_area (float) - The mean area of each triangle face in this TriMesh RaisesValueError - If mesh is not 3D
+Returnsmean_tri_area (float) - The mean area of each triangle face in this TriMesh

 Returns the norm of this PointCloud.
 This is a translation and rotation invariant measure of the point cloud's intrinsic size - in other words, it is always taken around the point cloud's centre.